Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 The first step in choosing between a mobile ALOHA vs stationary ALOHA kit is looking at your work space.
 Your task space is where the robot needs to go to finish its job.
 A fixed kit is the standard for lab work where tasks stay on one table.
 These kits are easy to use and keep up.
 But if your robot needs to move across a room, you need more than just arms.

 Research shows that a mobile base lets robots do much more.
-A mobile ALOHA research platform can reach across a kitchen or an office.
-This is key for tasks like cooking or cleaning that a fixed robot cannot reach.
-You should pick your kit based on if your work stays in one spot or moves.
+A mobile ALOHA research platform can reach across a kitchen or an office — key for tasks like cooking or cleaning that a fixed robot cannot reach.
+Pick your kit based on whether your work stays in one spot or moves.

 Assess your lab control needs

 Next, think about how much control you need in your lab.
 Fixed kits offer high precision in one spot.
 They are great for testing fine hand skills over and over.
-They also take up less room and have fewer moving parts.
-This makes them a good fit for teams with small labs or low budgets.
+They also take up less room and have fewer moving parts, which makes them a good fit for teams with small labs or low budgets.

 Mobile kits add more options but also more steps.
-They use whole-body control to move the base and arms at the same time.
-This is needed for tasks like opening a heavy door while backing up.
+They use whole-body control to move the base and arms at the same time — needed for tasks like opening a heavy door while backing up.
 If your research is about how robots move in the world, the mobile kit is the right choice.
 But if you only care about hand skills, the fixed kit is better.

 Plan for data and growth